samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 ### Creating a new Auth0 Tenant for Production

 As you don't want to mix development users with real users (that is, users of the production version of your app), you will need to create a new Auth0 tenant for production.
-Therefore, open [the Auth0 dashboard in your browser](https://manage.auth0.com/) and click in your picture in the upper-right corner.
+Therefore, open [the Auth0 dashboard in your browser](https://manage.auth0.com/) and click on your picture in the upper-right corner.
 There, you will find an option called _Create Tenant_.
 Click on this option, enter a new tenant subdomain (e.g. `micro-blog-prod`), and click on the _Create_ button.

 ![Creating a new Auth0 tenant](https://cdn.auth0.com/blog/vuejs-lambda-part2/new-auth0-tenant.png)